metagenlab/zDB/docs/setup/db_setup.rst

 Config optional data
 ======================

-Table with the list of main data.
-We could add a check that will show an error message is mandatory data is missing.
+Table with the list of main datasets.
+Internal check will show an error message if mandatory data is missing.

 ================================  ================  =============================================
 name                              type              status